-Michigan doctor detained by ICE to have bond hearing
+Michigan doctor detained by ICE to be released, lawyer says

 Niec could be deported to Poland -- a country he's never known -- and his family has launched a legal fight to keep him in the United States and bring him home.

-His attorney, Russell Abrutyn, said the Michigan State Police investigated the child abuse allegation and found it to be without merit.
+Abrutyn said the Michigan State Police investigated the child abuse allegation and found it to be without merit.

 "We expect the child abuse investigation to be dismissed, too," he said.